Backpacking the Trans-Catalina Trail

 Catalina typically sees sun year-round, with the exception being May and June when southern California can be engulfed in thick fog.
 I completed this trip with two close friends in mid-July, and it was really hot.
 Again the trail has no shade, so the sun was beating down on us pretty much the entire time.
-As Kristen mentioned in her post on Santa Cruz Island to the north, September and October can be really pleasant months to visit, and the monthly temperature highs on Catalina do not vary more than 8 degrees throughout the year.
+As Kristen mentioned in her post on Santa Cruz Island, which is just to the north, September and October can be really pleasant months to visit, and the monthly temperature highs on Catalina Island do not vary more than 8 degrees throughout the year.

 Trans-Catalina Trail Campsite Reservations